Rampant drug abuse is a threat to both individuals and society as a whole.

 Can a person get bail under a drugs case?

 An offence committed under NDPS Act, 1985 is a non-bailable offence.

 Are all drugs addictive?

 Each drug is unique and reacts with brain cells differently.
-When a person uses drugs, the brain cell releases dopamine which gives a feeling of "high".
+When a person uses drugs, the brain cell releases dopamine which gives a feeling of being ‘high’.

-How to help a person who's suffering from drug addiction?
+How to help a person suffering from drug addiction?

-Consult with doctors and counsellors; rehabilitation centres may also help a person to quit drugs.
+A person can consult with doctors and counsellors; rehabilitation centres may also help a person quit drugs.